roomhunter/webhook/README.md

 - [x]	Auto-deployment to staging server on each PUSH
 - [x] 	Show the team your work with an email of honor
-- [x]   Sync files(css, js) to AWS S3 to leverage both US & Mainland China CDN acceleration
+- [x]   Sync files(css, js) to AWS S3 to leverage both US
-    - [x]   & Upyun
+    - [x]   & Aliyun OSS Mainland China CDN acceleration

 Usage
 -----